Novus Terra Digital Hub

 Empowering Refugee and Rural Communities Through Digital Literacy

-CEI Charity Uganda, in partnership with the Pope John Paul II Foundation, is pioneering a grassroots digital skills training program designed specifically for refugee and rural communities in Uganda.
-This initiative addresses the critical digital divide that excludes marginalized populations from participating in the modern economy.
+CEI Charity Uganda is pioneering a grassroots digital skills training program designed specifically for refugee and rural communities in Uganda.
+We work in Pakwach, the Karamoja region, and refugee communities, addressing the critical digital divide that excludes marginalized populations from participating in the modern economy.

 Our Mission